NCATS-Tangerine/smartBag/README.md

 # Next

 Of course, this is preliminary.
-There is pelenty of room for
+Candidate next steps include:
+* Consolidating all datasets into different tables.
+* Supporting join and aggregate queries.
 * Generating different back ends.
 * Generating more of the Research Object metadata infrastructure like the manifest.